 |No of people||Price|

 The stunning panoramas at the alpine region of Everest begin once you trek above the Thame.
 You can have some cultural photography moments there.
 From Renjo La Pass, the precious Himalayas of Mt.
 Everest and the surrounding vistas look outstanding.
 Photography in Gokyo Lake and Gokyo Ri lets you explore yourselves.
-The views of Everest region peaks, Makalu, Nozumba glacier and the Hidden Lakes can be arrested at your camera.
+The views of Everest region peaks, Makalu, Nozumba glacier, and the Hidden Lakes can be arrested at your camera.
 Adventure Photography Trek in Everest leads you to the Everest base camp via the Cho La Pass.
-The breathtaking sunrise view over the 8000 meter peaks offer some of the best photography moments.
+The breathtaking sunrise view over the 8000-meter peaks offers some of the best photography moments.
 The Khongma La Pass is the last pass of this trek and again the luminous that offer brilliant form to take incredible photographs of the Everest region from a different angle than the previous ones along with the hidden Sherpa valleys.

 After the trip, you may prefer to go to the short and exciting tours to Pokhara and Chitwan.
 Please, have a look.